aspiers/opensuse-spotify-installer/README.md

 `alien` is a convertor instead of a build tool.
 It's not the case like codecs that a flac convertor can make the same quality from wav as a flac recorder.

 Every package has an orientation, eg: a `deb` is optimized for Debian system, which has a great many differences (everywhere) against RPM system. eg: we put `python modules` in `/usr/lib/python-2.7/dist-packages` in Debian, but actually in openSUSE they should be placed under `/usr/lib/python-2.7/site-packages`.
-It's out of `alien`'s capacity to do such a path convertion.
+It's out of `alien`'s capacity to do such a path conversion.
+Then it looks weird in your system, as the name itself tells, `alien`.

-In short, `alien` is enough for personl use (of couse you can't be compulsive or a neat freak), but isn't enough for distribution (That's why openSUSE never just convert deb to make a distribution). like `checkinstall`, they both can't make **pure** packages.
+In short, `alien` is enough for personl use (Of course you can't be too compulsive or a neat freak), but isn't enough for distribution (That's why we openSUSE packagers never make our distribution by just converting deb).
+Like `checkinstall`, they both can't make **pure** packages.

 Under `~/spec` there's a shell script that generate a standard RPM under your `$HOME` directory (`/home/username`).
-Although there're still some obstacles to overcome, Spotify is now managable as all other packages under openSUSE.
-You can trace dependencies, remove in YaST and zypper, and it won't leave you a dirty `/usr`, everything is traced by RPM system.
+Although there're still some obstacles to overcome, Spotify is now managable as all other packages in openSUSE.
+You can trace dependencies, remove from YaST and zypper, and it won't leave you a dirty `/usr`.
+Everything is taken care by RPM system.

 ### Shortcomings for now (maybe forever)

-* can't install using zypper/YaST/rpm painlessly.
+* Can't install using zypper/YaST/rpm painlessly.

-it's because we do the linking for `/usr/lib(64)/libnss.so.1d` stuff, which never exist in openSUSE. but Linux shared library finding machanism will try to find dependencies for every library (softlink or not) under `/usr/lib(64)`, which will cause a unresolvable error. but you can `sudo rpm -ivh --nodeps spotify-*.rpm` or `sudo zypper install --no-refresh --force-resolution spotify-*.rpm`.
+It's because we do the linking for `/usr/lib(64)/libnss.so.1d` stuff, which never exist in openSUSE.
+But Linux shared library finding machanism will try to find dependencies for every library (softlink or not) under `/usr/lib(64)`, which will cause an unresolvable error.
+So actually it's a fault from Spotify company.
+But you still can `sudo rpm -ivh --nodeps spotify-*.rpm` or `sudo zypper install --no-refresh --force-resolution spotify-*.rpm` to install the RPM.

 ## License